wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 * Color: sets the color for the polygon overlays
 * Modify: for deleting multiple polygons or changing multiple labels in one go
 * Add polygon: creates a polygon from the markers, if there are at least three
+* Add rectangle: creates a rectangular polygon from two markers (top-left and bottom-right)

 ## Pixels